llctrautmann/Obsidian/Concepts/Vectors Subspaces.md

 # Vectors Subspaces

-Subspaces are more limited spaces within existing vectors spaces.
+Subspaces are more limited spaces within an existing [[Vector Spaces]].
 For example, if I transform a larger space into a lower dimensional space, the [[Null Space]] is the space that contain all the vectors that are $\mathbf{0}$ in the new vector space.

 $$
 S \subseteq V